YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 This example produces a journal extract containing journal sequence numbers 2, 3 and 4.
 1 and 5 are not part of the journal extract as they have the (~) prefix.

-The following qualifiers are compatible only with -ROLLBACK.
+The following qualifiers are compatible only with ROLLBACK.

 .. code-block:: none

    -FET[CHRESYNC]=<port number>

 In an LMS configuration, rolls back the replicating instance to a common synchronization point from which the originating instance can transmit updates to allow it to catch up.
 This command rolls back a former originating instance to the journal sequence number at which the current originating instance took over.
-The format of the fetchresync qualifier is:
+The format of the FETCHRESYNC qualifier is:

 .. code-block:: none